A Clive man bought a new Smart TV for the Rugby World Cup. It hasn't played a single game

 Thousands around New Zealand had problems streaming the All Blacks vs South Africa match last Saturday, but for massive rugby fan Ted Tobeck there's been no fix since.

-Tobeck bought a 50-inch Panasonic Smart TV from Noel Leeming on the day the tournament kicked off, having already purchased Spark Sport's RWC package prior.
+Tobeck bought a 50-inch Panasonic Smart TV from Noel Leeming on the day the tournament kicked off, having already purchased Spark Sport's RWC package.

 He paid extra to get a package which allowed him to use Noel Leeming's tech support team in the event of any issue.